 Contrary to popular belief, PO financing is not a conventional loan.
 Instead, it is a way to secure advance funds based on your confirmed customer orders, essentially bridging the gap between order placement and payment.

 This means you are not obligated to pay interest rates or monthly installments (EMIs).
 What you will need to pay, however, are specific purchase order financing fees, which are charged by your chosen financing company.

 - READ MORE: Business Loan Terminology You Need to Know

 The cost of purchase order financing can vary, with rates generally ranging from 1% to 6% for a 30-day period.
 Fees are dependent on various factors, including the financial stability of your suppliers and customers, and the risk assumed by the financing company.

 To make an informed decision, it is advisable to gather quotes from multiple PO financing companies to compare and secure the most advantageous terms.

 What Documents Are Required for Purchase Order Financing?

-Copies of a customer’s purchase order, recent financial statements, current aging of accounts receivable and payable, copies of supplier agreements, and a summary of recent transactions are often required for purchase order financing.
+Typically, you will need to provide copies of a customer’s confirmed purchase order, recent financial statements from your business, a current aging report of accounts receivable and payable, copies of your agreements with suppliers, and a summary of recent transactions.

 Image: Envato Elements